okhan3/ElonMuskTweetBot/README.md

 - Turing Machine
 -  Nikhil Kanamarla; nkanama
--  Aidan Riedman; uniqname 2
+-  Aidan Riedman; ariedman
-- group member 3; uniqname 3
+- Omar Khan 3; omarkhan
-- group member 4; uniqname 4
+- Joe Richards 4; joericha

 All Downloaded Python Libraries used:
 * Spacy
 * Tweepy
 ...

+Our project is a twitter bot that generates Elon Musk-based tweets.

+For general heuristics, we added various grammar rules, ike capitialization and punctuaion.
+We also used Spacy to filter which parts of speech can occur at the start and end of each setence.
-[Our application is a twitter based and we plan to get data in the form tweets and generate tweets] [Replace with Description of the Heuristics used (1-2 sentences)] [Our Showmanship component is a twitter bot based on Elon Musk Tweets]

-[Please don't forget to run python -m spacy download en_core_web_sm ]
+[Our Showmanship component is a twitter bot based on Elon Musk Tweets] [Please don't forget to run python -m spacy download en_core_web_sm ]